Aliases for MAD2L2 Gene

 The protein encoded by this gene is a component of the mitotic spindle assembly checkpoint that prevents the onset of anaphase until all chromosomes are properly aligned at the metaphase plate.
 The encoded protein, which is similar to MAD2L1, is capable of interacting with ADAM9, ADAM15, REV1, and REV3 proteins. [provided by RefSeq, Jul 2008]

 GeneCards Summary for MAD2L2 Gene

 MAD2L2 (MAD2 Mitotic Arrest Deficient-Like 2 (Yeast)) is a Protein Coding gene.
-Diseases associated with MAD2L2 include renal cell carcinoma, papillary and familial breast cancer.
-Among its related pathways are Bacterial invasion of epithelial cells and Shigellosis.
+Diseases associated with MAD2L2 include renal cell carcinoma, papillary.
+Among its related pathways are DNA Double-Strand Break Repair and Cell cycle.
 GO annotations related to this gene include RNA polymerase II activating transcription factor binding and JUN kinase binding.

 UniProtKB/Swiss-Prot for MAD2L2 Gene